 - When you do start looking for another MID, provide excellent documentation for the application process.
 You are better off showing good processing statements that demonstrate low chargeback and fraud rates.
 While it’s not a guarantee, your chances of approval increase if your monthly volume is high (e.g. $100,000 or more).
 An acquiring bank may be risk-averse if you’re generating lower volume; typically under $10,000 per month.

 - You will be under review for an extended period of time, should you be approved for a new merchant account.
 Keep your new processing clean by keeping refund rates low and practicing fraud prevention.

 - Consider a secondary payment solutions such as ACH,.
 Three to six months of good ACH processing history can help obtain merchant account approval.
-This is because ACH is unrelated to MIDs; therefore, credit card acquiring is not involved.
+This is because ACH is unrelated to MIDs.
+Therefore, credit card acquiring is not involved in this alternative payment.
 This is a stable solution proven to lower chargeback levels.

 - Finally, depending on your product/business model you could use the services of a third-party payment provider.
 Services like PayPal, Google Pay, Stripe, Skrill and ClickBank may permit you to process payments, as long as you don’t violate their terms and conditions.

 Moving Forward After a TMF or MATCH list

 As you can see it’s challenging being a TMF’d or MATCH-listed merchant.
 You may feel defeated after receiving a terminated merchant account notice, but get help when finding a solution.
 Call DirectPayNet!
 We have industry knowledge and expertise in the implications of MATCH and TMF.
 Set up a call with DirectPayNet today for expert consultation and to outsource your payment processing needs.